remla24-team6/phishing_detection_cnn/README.md

 We opted to divide the pipeline into these stages because each one has a well-defined input and output and follows standard ML practices.

 # Setup
+- Create a new virtual environment called `env` using `virtualenv env`
+- Activate the virtual environment you just created using `source <path-to-env>/bin/activate`

-- Install Poetry using `pip install poetry`
+- Install Poetry using `pip install poetry`.
-- Install DVC using `pip install dvc`
+- Install dependencies using poetry by running `poetry install`.
 - Sign up for a Kaggle account at https://www.kaggle.com.
 Then go to the 'Account' tab of your user profile (`https://www.kaggle.com/<username>/account`) and select 'Create API Token'.
 This will trigger the download of `kaggle.json`, a file containing your API credentials.
 Place this file in the location `~/.kaggle/kaggle.json`.

 ## Optional setup (for linters)